kimbar/mupf_project/docs/logging.md

 the address from its manager, who fills in specifiers and appends the address with one last part (**currently subpart - to change**).
 The last part is a counter of writers produced by the manager.
 This writer address is written after the tracks in a logfile.
+For a simple manager the counter of writers is equal to call_id of events.

 ```txt
 ╭─< app.py/App<36252B0>.enter/1